SaltworkerMLU/magician_ros2/README.md

 cd ~/ws_magician
 colcon build
 ```
 *Building using **colcon build** from the wrong folder will cause the build to not load when prompted*.
-Afterwards, close the terminal.

-At this point, you can open your linux terminal (in case you are using WSL2, create a shortcut to **terminal/dobot_bootup.bat** to run it from windows).

-If you are not using the auto bootup option, simply run the bash file **terminal/dobot_bootup.bash**.
+*If you are using WSL2, open a **command prompt** and run the command* `cp ~/ws_magician/src/terminal/usb2WSL_dobot.bat /mnt/c/users/YOUR_USERNAME/Desktop` *to copy the windows batch file used to connect the dobot magician via usb to WSL2 into the desktop folder.*

+<a name="startup"></a>
+## How to start up the source code (src)

+*If you are using WSL2, run the windows batch file **usb2WSL_dobot.bat** to connect the Dobot Magician to WSL2, enabling it to be used with the src.*

+After installing and building everything, open a **linux terminal** and run the command `bash ~/ws_magician/src/terminal/dobot_bootup.bash`.

-#### If you want to edit the source code, simply open a linux terminal, navigate to ~/YOUR_FOLDER, and then type `code .`.
+#### If you want to edit the source code, simply open a linux terminal, navigate to ~/ws_magician, and then type `code .`.
 This will open Visual Studio Code and install it if not done.
+After editing the code, use `colcon build` to build your revamped version of the src.

 <a name="commands"></a>
 ## A list of commands you can run with the source code